How to Become a Police Officer in Minnesota

 Police Departments in Minnesota

 The state of Minnesota was home to nearly 9,000 police and sheriff’s patrol officers in the year 2018.1 Each department in the state can have its own requirements for the employment of cops, though all departments will follow the Minnesota POST minimum standards.
-Some of the larger police departments across the state are listed below:
+Select police departments across the state are profiled below.

 The Minneapolis Police Department (MPD) employs approximately 840 officers and 300 civilian employees.7 This city boasts of being the most bike-friendly city in the US.
 It also shares the distinction of best parks in the nation with St Paul.
 To become part of the Minneapolis PD, recruits must meet all Minnesota POST board requirements and possess acceptable hearing and vision.
 The MPD offers a starting salary of $62,878 per year.7